KBlixt/PlexDBI/README.md

 ----------

 ### Incoming improvements
-I'll be improving it sometime soon. the follwing things will be added/modified, just send me a msg if you wish to add something and I'll take a look at it.
+I'll be improving it sometime soon. the following things will be added/modified, just send me a msg if you wish to add something and I'll take a look at it.

-- implementing a option so you can set movies added date to be their release date.
+- implementing a option so you can set movies added date to be their release date. (done)

 - removing the need to make a symlink, just providing the path to the plex home folder should be enough. although the symlink solution have the advantage of avoiding any perimission issue.